Cirsium dissectum

 Cirsium dissectum, also known as meadow thistle, is an erect perennial herb.
-It is found in England, Wales, Ireland, France, the Netherlands, Germany, Italy, Spain, Hungary, Norway, etc. It is found in fens and less acidic peat bogs i.e. it prefers damp boggy areas.
+It is found in Great Britain, Ireland, France, the Netherlands, Germany, Italy, Spain, Hungary, Norway, etc. It is found in fens and less acidic peat bogs i.e. it prefers damp boggy areas.

 Description

 Cirsium dissectum grows 15 to 50 cm tall.
 It resembles a more slender version of Cirsium heterophyllum in having a grooved cottony stem and lanceolate shaped leaves, that have prickles and not spines.
 However the leaves are narrower (under 3 cm), less hairy underneath, and hairy on top.

 The flower heads are 2 to 3 cm long, the florets being dark red/purple, flowering from June until August.